Munster Agricultural Society: History

+In 2012, University College Cork (UCC) and the Munster Agricultural Society together purchased 125 acres of property in Curraheen, Cork City, to develop new facilities and provide a location for the Cork Summer Show.
+Property developer John Fleming had purchased the land in 2005 for €17 million, while NAMA subsequently transferred it to UCC and the Munster Agricultural Society for approximately €4 million, seven years afterwards.
+The MAS relocated from its long-standing headquarters at the Showgrounds in Ballintemple after being compelled to do so by a compulsory purchase order issued by Cork City Council.
+The organisation was awarded €11.5 million via arbitration, while the GAA purchased the grounds from Cork City Council for €1.7 million.
+During that period, there had been some public objections to the relatively low amount accepted for the seven-acre property, since it was seen a much lower price than what Cork City Council had awarded the MAS.

+In 2013, the Munster Agricultural Society toured an Olympic-sized equestrian complex, formerly owned by John Gilligan, a well-known criminal in Ireland.
+There were rumours that the society had considered making an offer to purchase the property.

 In 2015, it collaborated with Down Syndrome Cork to establish the "Field of Dreams" project, which opened in 2017.
 In 2016, the MAS nominated Tim Lombard and Denis O'Donovan to contest the Seanad election.
 In 2017, the MAS collaborated with Ford to celebrate 100 years of the opening of the Ford Motor Company plant in Cork.

 Cork City Council was criticised for attempting to sell a gate lodge to the former site of the Munster Dairy & Agricultural Institute on Model Farm Road.
 The Council sought €100,000 for the structure, built in the 1860s.
 It had been in council ownership since 1984 and was used as a social housing unit up to November 2004.
 While it is not a protected structure, it is listed in the National Inventory of Architectural Heritage but has been formally declared derelict.
 In 2019, Cork County Council was the lead sponsor of the show.
 That year, it was reported that the Munster Dairy School & Agricultural Institute had organised a "generous prize fund of €2,500" for awards relating to innovation.

 In January 2020, Cork County Council granted planning permission for the society to build an indoor events centre in Curraheen.
 In February 2020, an appeal was lodged with An Bord Pleanala on the development.
 In May 2020, An Bord Pleanala ruled against the grant of planning by Cork County Council for the development.
 Gerard Murphy, a director, stated that €500,000 had been spent in putting the planning application together.